 MY PERSONAL PIONEERING EXPERIENCE IN THE EVOLUTION OF THE HAIRLINE LOWERING/FOREHEAD REDUCTION/HAIRLINE ADVANCEMENT OPERATION

 My experience with scalp surgery at the deeper level between the galea and the bone (which I call subgaleal scalp surgery) goes back to 1975.
 Then, I visited Dr. Jose Juri in Argentina who had developed a fascinating operation he called a temporal parietal flap for baldness.
 To do this operation one had to, in stages, lift a piece of the scalp from the side of the head and move it to the front of the scalp leaving it attached at the temple area.
 In order to do this, one had to mobilize (undermine) the entire scalp at the subgaleal level (the layer just above the bone) and also undermine the forehead almost to the eyebrows in order to turn the flap, put it into position, and close the donor area by stretching the undermined scalp.
-It took me at least three years to become an expert at this operation.
+It took me at least three years to specialize in this operation.
 During this time, many adjustments had to be made during surgery and after surgery.
 This would involve moving the hairline downward or upward utilizing the principles of scalp undermining.
 In the late 1970’s and all throughout the 80’s, the operation of Scalp Reduction was routinely performed for the treatment of male-pattern baldness.
 This was a much simpler procedure, but still involved the lifting of the scalp off of the skull in order to remove a piece of bald scalp and sew the stretched scalp together.
 Also, during this time, I performed a large number of forehead lifts utilizing an incision that was above the hairline and then eventually one that was at the hairline.
 This operation was called the Pretrichial forehead/brow lift.
 With this background, I became very familiar in elevating and moving the scalp and forehead which is the key to doing the hairline lowering procedure.
 Throughout the 1980’s, I did a number of hairline lowering procedures in order to adjust the flaps or the foreheads.
 However, it was not done in a routine manner and did not have a particular name.
 During the 1990’s as my practice evolved more into patients seeking remedies for their hair, I saw into a number of women who wanted their hairlines lowered, either because it was their natural hairline or they had had it moved by some type of brow lift.
 I performed a number of hairline lowering procedures; however, they were not done with the trichophytic incision.

 In the past 12 years, I have performed over 350 of actual hairline lowering procedures done with the trichophytic incision.
 This incision is one that cuts across the hair follicles similar to the de-epithelializing maneuver that was done with Dr. Juri’s flap in the 1970’s.
 However, this maneuver works so much better with forward-growing hair as exists in most women who want their hairlines lowered.
 The procedure really had no name.
 I have to give credit to Dr. Tim Marten, a leading plastic surgeon in San Francisco, who in 1999 published a paper entitled “Hairline Lowering During Foreheadplasty.”
 He described a number of maneuvers in a procedure that was done mostly on older women who were having a brow lift yet did not want to have their hairline raised or more specifically needed or wanted the hairline lowered.
 Many of the maneuvers of this operation were similar to what I had done before; only this paper gave it a name.
 Since my practice is heavily oriented on people concerned about their hair, I am seeing a younger group of people who are not necessarily candidates for a forehead or brow lift.
 The operation for this group of patients became simply “Hairline Lowering”.
 Because of my years of doing scalp reductions and flaps, my attention to the blood supply to the scalp is tantamount.
 In recent years, the terms “forehead reduction” and “hairline advancement” have been used to describe this operation.